substance/dar/DarRuntime.md

 </dar>
 ```

-**NOTE: This draft spec is a work in progress, and considered a request for comments.
+**NOTE: This spec is a work in progress, and considered a request for comments.
 The current proposal reflects the [Stencila](https://github.com/stencila/stencila) Execution Model**.

 ## Runtime Registry